nicosrm/23-thesis-detext/README.md

 # DeTeXt

 This is a fork of [`venkatasg/DeTeXt`](https://github.com/venkatasg/DeTeXt).
-The code will be extended to run on visionOS.
-The goal is to validate the conformancy of the code with Apple's [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/) for visionOS.
+The code was extended to run on visionOS.
+The goal is to validate the conformancy of the code with selected [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/) for visionOS.

 ## App